Explore UCD

 (opens in a new window)Community Mentoring aims to extend the existing mentoring programmes within the cluster HEIs, and through an inter-institutional and cross-community approach, harness the power of access students and graduates to support the development of bridging capital.
 A mentoring toolkit and database will be developed, and an annual Summit for Access Mentors will take place.

-5. Dublin as a Learning City
+5. Dublin Learning City

 Dublin is learning.
 Learning for Work.
 Learning for Life.
 Learning for Fun.
 Learning is for life, and it is for everyone.
 Lifelong learning is increasingly ongoing, voluntary and self-motivated.
 Dublin is also learning about itself.
 Different agencies and organisations are working together to make Dublin a learning city.